fuyinghuang/wdi-project-two-My-hand-making-Diary/README.md

 [GitHub Repo](https://github.com/huangfuin1101/wdi-project-two-My-hand-making-Diary)

 My Hand-Making Diary is my second individual project from General Assembly's Web Development Immersive.
 This project was built in week and was my first dive into backend technologies.
 My Hand-Making Diary is a hand-made brand I've been managed for years.
-This app is a blog with pinterest style that user can sign up to edit or add more hand-made product and also can give the review for each item.
+This app is a blog with Pinterest style that user can sign up to edit or add more hand-made product and also can give the review for each item.
 The aim for this app is for hand-made lovers to share, to learn and to communicate.

 ## Home Page
 ![Home Page](screenshots/home.png)